SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/ContactBook2/ContactBook.md

 We initialize the table to display two columns for the name and the phone.
 The respective accessor messages will be sent to the elements to fill up the columns.
-Finally the table contents is set using the contact book contents.
+Finally, the table content is set using the contact book contents.

 ```
 EgContactBookPresenter >> initializePresenters